-Mindfulness for College Students By Ben Howard
+Mindfulness for College Students

 For their first assignment in "The Art of Meditation," my course in mindfulness practice, I asked the students to read the opening chapter of Thich Nhat Hanh's, The Miracle of Mindfulness.
 I also urged them, whenever drinking, to use both hands, giving the act of drinking their full attention.
 When I asked the students, a week later, how their practice was coming along, a slender, restless student named Meredith reported a minor awakening.
 What she discovered, through mindful drinking, was that she really hated cranberry juice.
 "And I've been drinking it," she added, "all my life."

 Meredith's discovery of vasana, or habit-energies and their power, was one of many positive outcomes of "The Art of Meditation," which I offered last fall as an honors course at Alfred University.
 Although the college atmosphere, with its noise and drugs and alcohol, may seem inimical to meditation, the course filled quickly, attracting the maximum enrollment-fifteen students.
 We met in a spacious, high-ceilinged room in our new Performing Arts Center, whose tall windows look out on green fields and wooded hills.
 The room offered ample space for doing Mindful Movements - a sequence of ten contemplative exercises developed by Thich Nhat Hanh - and for walking meditation.
 Students wore loose clothing and brought cushions and pillows of various shapes and sizes.